 What is does

 Roflex provides an airtight seal around pipes and ducting.
 It grips the pipe or duct tightly to provide a perfect airtight seal but also allows the pipe to be repositioned or pulled through the grommet when needed.
-Once sealed with the supplied Tescon Vana tape, no air can leak from around the pipe.
+Once sealed with Tescon Vana tape, no air can leak from around the pipe.

 The stretchable heat resistant EPDM material allows for a swift installation and an easily achieved airtight seal.